Powered by Lyft

 - Free ride hours may change due to holidays, football games, etc. On these days, we will update the service hours on this page.

-- Campus gates close at 9pm and Lyft will not be able to enter or pick-up or drop-off.
+- Access ti campus is limited from 8pm and Lyft will not be able to enter for pick-up or drop-off.
 If you want to get picked up on campus, please call Campus Cruiser at 213.740.4911

 Ride Share Zones: